12traits/ingestion-api-specs/source/index.html.md

 }
 ```

-Get main aggregated Persona traits split by categories.
+Get main aggregated Persona traits split by category.

 <aside class="notice">
-Replace <b>:segment_id</b> with a valid ID of the segment which you can find on your dashboard.
+Replace <b>:segment_id</b> with a valid ID of the segment which you can find in your dashboard.
 Use <b>default</b> for default segment.
 </aside>

 <aside class="notice">